ise8912/Power-BI/Displaying-visuals-in-a-single-html-page.md

 ### Create some default styles

-Our visuals depend on the host to provide them with information about some of the basic syles and colors.
+Power BI visuals depend on the host to provide them with information about some of the basic styles and colors.
 Here is how you can create some default styles.

 ```javascript